kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-workload-apigateway.md

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-   >**NOTE:** If you didn't specify a Namespace for your service, the default APIRule Namespace will be used.
+   >**NOTE:** If you don't specify a Namespace for your service, the default APIRule Namespace is used.

 3. Call the endpoint by sending a `GET` request to the HttpBin service: